Huite/clipping-benchmarks/README.md

 The trouble is that the size of the array has to be a compile time constant -- but Numba being JIT, compile time is basically runtime; e.g. use a closure to return a JIT'ed function that allocates the required amount of memory.

+In this particular case, Numba does not seem to inline aggressively enough by itself.
+Setting a decorators to `numba.njit(inline="always")` results in a factor ~3 speedup